alpha-xone/xbbg/README.md

 - subscription sessions are isolated from request workers, so live streams do not share a single blocking session with batch requests
 - field validation, field-type caching, SDK logging, retry policy, keep-alive, slow-consumer thresholds, TLS, SOCKS5, and failover servers are configuration options rather than per-call ad hoc code

+`runtime_worker_threads` defaults to **2** (minimum **1**) and controls the engine's shared Tokio runtime, not the total process thread count. `subscription_pool_size` is the pre-warm count (default **1**, minimum **0**); `max_subscription_sessions` caps concurrent subscription sessions (default **32**, minimum **1**, and at least `subscription_pool_size`).
+Native subscription admission waits for capacity instead of allocating unbounded sessions.
+Node uses the corresponding `runtimeWorkerThreads`, `subscriptionPoolSize`, and `maxSubscriptionSessions` fields.

 Use `Engine(...)` when an application needs a scoped engine with its own connection settings instead of mutating global configuration.

+Engine shutdown closes subscription admission and signals both idle and checked-out sessions, waking pending operations so termination and errors can reach callers.
+Close subscriptions explicitly before releasing their engine; do not rely on interpreter teardown for application cleanup.

+Field-cache snapshots are published atomically.
+On Windows this uses `FileRenameInfoEx` with POSIX rename semantics, requiring Windows 10 1607+ and a supporting filesystem.
+Existing readers can finish with the old snapshot while new opens see the complete replacement.
+Unsupported filesystems report persistence errors and retain the prior snapshot; there is no unsafe replacement fallback.

 ## Common API surface